SolarAlma/ART/docs/prace_application.md

 ## 8. Describe the I/O strategy regarding the parameters indicated below  (for Types A, B, C, D)
 a) Is I/O expected to be a bottleneck?
 (Maximum 50 words) Although the input and output is very volumetric, the time spend on I/O operations is negligible when compared to the computation time.
 b) Implementation: I/O libraries, MPI I/O, netcdf, HDF5 or other approaches.
-(Maximum 50 words) We use for I/O parallel HDF5 library.
+(Maximum 50 words) We use the parallel HDF5 library for I/O.
-c) Frequency and size of data output and input (Maximum 50 words) Input read only at the beginning (~25GB for snapshot),  output save only at the end of computation (~20GB for each snapshot)
+c) Frequency and size of data output and input (Maximum 50 words) Input read only at the beginning (~25GB for snapshot),  output saved only at the end of computation (~20GB for each snapshot)
 d) Number of files and size of each file in a typical production run (Maximum 50 words) 1 hdf5 file (~25GB -> xTB) for input and 1 for output (~20GB -> xTB).
+The code can process time series a model snapshots sequentially.
+The large production run mentioned under item 2 would thus result in 1800 I/O files (one at a time).

 ## 9. Main performance bottlenecks  (for Types B, C, D. Maximum 250 words)
-Currently the slowest part is an EOS (Equation of State) module which strongly depend on expensive calculation of integrals of exponential functions.
+Currently the slowest part is the EOS (Equation of State) module which strongly depends on expensive calculation of integrals of exponential functions.

 ## 10. Describe possible solutions you have considered to improve the performance of the project
 	(for Types B, C, D. Maximum 250 words)
 The major improvement would require changes in the algorithm.
-We believe that using interpolation tables instead of the explicit calculations of integrals of exponential functions would speed up the code substantially keeping reasonable precision of the solution.
+We believe that using interpolation tables for the equation of state instead of the explicit calculations of integrals of exponential functions would speed up the code substantially keeping reasonable precision of the solution.

-he code hasn't been optimized so far for better vectorization, thus in depth performance analysis is needed with fine tuning (loop by loop) for better SIMD usage.
+The code hasn't been optimized so far for better vectorization, thus in depth performance analysis is needed with fine tuning (loop by loop) for better SIMD usage.
 We also believe that our code should be easy to accelerate on Xeon Phi (KNL) or/and GPGPU.

 Adding OpenMP should also reduce memory overhead and would improve scalability.